JiwoonKim/JUNEKIM.dev/content/front-end/frontend7.md

     - by far the __most versatile__ and come w/ the least amount of drawbacks
     - standard naming convention to use _all lowercase and hyphens_
 - __id__: use `#id` attribute
-    - __can't reuse the styles at all__ so generally the use of it is frowned upon; use classes instead
+    - can't reuse the styles at all so generally the use of it is frowned upon; __use classes instead for styles__
 - __pseudo-class__: use stateful information
     - ex. `:link`, `:visited`, `:hover`, `:active`, `:last-of-type`